- On April 22, 2020

 7 | Bring Copies Of Important Documents

-Copy your important passes and passport.
+Copy important bank/insurance passes and passport.
 My passport was once stolen once on a small island off the coast of Mexico (not properly stored, so stupid), but because I had a photocopy of the pass I could get a new one faster.
 In addition, bring a copy with all your flight details, residence details, and so on.

 8 | Write Down Important Information